-The groups claim that the overcrowded farms (some with tens of thousands of fish) endanger the health of migrating young salmon as they swim past on their way to the open Pacific Ocean, where they feed and grow before returning to freshwater rivers, streams, and lakes to spawn at the end of their life cycle.
+The groups claim that the overcrowded farms (some with hundreds of thousands of fish) endanger the health of migrating young salmon as they swim past on their way to the open Pacific Ocean, where they feed and grow before returning to freshwater rivers, streams, and lakes to spawn at the end of their life cycle.

 Specifically, the wild-fish advocates claim that sea lice and pathogens endemic to the farms attach to or infect the passing smolts as they out-migrate from their natal streams through narrow routes (with a major one in the area, called Wild Salmon Narrows, often cited).
 One of the viruses, piscine orthoreovirus (PRV), is highly contagious and can cause a heart disease in wild fish.
 Between one and three sea lice can be fatal to a juvenile salmon.

 Ottawa launched the $37-million Cohen Commission in 2009 after the Fraser River sockeye salmon returns were less than a third of the expected five million.
 Justice Bruce Cohen's 75 recommenndations, released in 2012, included one (number 19) that called for the closure of all Discovery Islands fish farms by the end of September, 2020, unless it had been proven that fish farms posed "minimum risk of serious harm" to the juvenile fish from the Fraser system.